The Great Dane

 When choosing a vet, make sure that he/she is KNOWLEDGEABLE about great danes and does not treat your Great Dane like any other dog.
 They are a special breed that cannot be treated as such.
 If they suggest spaying/neutering before a year, RUN.
 If you already have a vet and this is your first Great Dane, ask your vet to please RESEARCH the breed so he/she knows more about them.
 If you go a to a vet and you feel pressured into their beliefs and ways, find a new one.
 Your vet experience should be enjoyable and educational with any questions you may ask.

-If you are in the area, we use three different vets:
+If you are in the area, we use two vets:

 Baldwin Animal Clinic